The Mathematical Basics and the Results of the Theory of physical structures

 We shall note that the condition concerning the rank of the mapping $F$ may be formulated as a fourth axiom of the definition of the geometry.
 Such a geometry will be phenomenologically symmetric, on the one hand, and will be endowed with a group symmetry, on the other, and both symmetries will be, in the sense of Theorem 3, equivalent.

-{\it The dimension of the local group of motions allowed by the metric function $f = (f^{1},\dotsc,f^{s})$, giving on an $sn$-dimensional manifold $\mathfrak{M}$ a phenomenologically symmetric geometry of rank $m = n + 2$, or a geometry endowed with a group symmetry of degree $sn(n + 1)/2$, is not bigger than that degree.} Thus, rigid figures and solid bodies have not more than $sn(n + 1)/2$ degrees of freedom, in their motion in space.
+{\it The dimension of the local group of motions allowed by the metric function $f = (f^{1},\dotsc,f^{s})$, giving on an $sn$-dimensional manifold $\mathfrak{M}$ a phenomenologically symmetric geometry of rank $m = n + 2$, or a geometry endowed with a group symmetry of degree $sn(n + 1)/2$, is not bigger than that degree.} Thus, rigid \ figures and solid bodies have not more than \ $sn(n + 1)/2$